gardenlinux/gardenlinux/docs/01_developers/ocm/high-level-design.md

 ```

-### Cloud Images
+### Cloud Image Component
-`CloudImages` is an abstract object that references `CloudImage` objects for each supported cloud platform.
+`CloudImages` is an abstract entity that references `CloudImage` objects for each supported cloud platform.
 `CloudImages` does not necesarily have to be implemented as an object, it can also be a simple list.
 The `CloudImage` type defines data for a single cloud image.